libgdx/ashley/README.md

 1. Install [Gradle](http://www.gradle.org/downloads)
 2. Check out the Git repository
-3. Import the `ashley` project.
-It works with Eclipse, Intellij, Netbeans or the command line.
+3. Import the `core` and `tests` projects inside the repository folder
 4. Now you can either:
-  * Run the `jar` task to generate `ashley/build/libs/ashley-version.jar`
+  * Run the `uploadArchives` task to generate the corresponding jar files and place them inside your local Maven repository
   * Add the `ashley` project as a dependency to yours

 ## Examples